tjtrabue/dotfiles/README.md

 I view my dotfiles repository as an extension of my keyboard.
 I've grown and adapted my configuration for many years, and it has gotten to the point where doing without these files would be very difficult for me.
 It is a bit like my interactive programming notebook.
-I began compiling dotfiles in 2015 when I worked for IBM.
-At the time, I had a good friend and mentor who taught me all about Bash and using the UNIX command line.
+I began compiling my dotfiles in 2015 while working for IBM.
+At the time, I had a good friend and mentor who taught me all about Bash and the UNIX command line.
 My friend maintained a large, customized dotfiles repository.
-I had never heard of dotfiles before, nor of the convention whereby developers collected and shared them.
+I had never heard of dotfiles before, nor of the convention whereby developers collected and shared them, but I was intrigued.
 The fact that my friend could open a terminal on a brand new computer, run a few lines of POSIX, and have his established programming environment fully functional in no time flat was simply astounding to me.
-Needless to say, I was enthralled by the notion of a dotfiles repository.
 It was then that I started putting together my own dotfiles project, and growing it has been one of the happiest hobbies of my adult life.

+I do hope that the automated approach I have taken to bootstrapping a UNIX-based development environment inspires other developers to do the same.
+I cannot adequately convey the amount of time and effort this repository has saved me over the years in terms of configuration and coding.

 ## Usage